Generic selectors

 Lots of rock formations are essential.
 Create caves, overhangs, and passages using limestone, lava rock, or ocean rock.
 Each male needs a territory to call his own, and subordinate fish need places to retreat.
 Build your rockwork from the substrate to near the water surface, creating multiple layers of hiding spots.

-Red Zebras will dig and rearrange their surroundings, so most rooted plants won’t survive.
+Red Zebras dig and rearrange their surroundings, so most rooted plants won’t survive.
 Anubias attached to rocks and Java Fern tied to hardscape are your best bets if you want any greenery.
-Make sure rock structures are stable and won’t collapse if the fish dig around the base.
+Make sure rock structures are stable and won’t collapse if the fish dig around the base, a toppled rock pile can trap and kill fish overnight.

 Substrate

-Fine sand is the way to go.
-Aragonite sand or pool filter sand both work great.
-Aragonite provides natural pH buffering, which is a nice bonus for Malawi cichlid tanks.
-Red Zebras enjoy digging and sifting through sand, so a sand substrate supports their natural behavior and is easier to keep clean than gravel.
+Fine sand is the way to go, aragonite sand or pool filter sand both work great.
+Aragonite provides natural pH buffering, which is a real bonus for Malawi cichlid tanks.
+Red Zebras enjoy digging and sifting through sand, so a sand substrate supports natural behavior and is easier to keep clean than gravel.

 Tank Mates